 Nope, it’s not what you think.

 It’s time to bring your own bag to the grocery store!
 Lots of stores will give you a discount off your total grocery bill just for bringing in a reusable bag.
+How easy is that?
 Your savings will usually run somewhere between five and 10 cents per bag!
 Five bags could save you anywhere from 25 to 50 cents.
 Hey, savings are savings!

 14. Don’t shop when you’re hungry.